Chase-William/.Docs/dev.md

 #### Todo List

+- Setup better containerized jest test for models & config

 - Setup configuration for projects
 - Can we use .csproj path instead of *.xml & *.dll
   - If we can, setup system to allow use of either approach
 - Test deployment on a system where a user doesn't have .NET 5 already installed
 - Test other language versions and framework versions to generate docs from
 - Update `Charp` documentation
+- Allow a param to be passed to cmd line like *--external* when running no config file

 ### Basic Markdown Renderer Checklist